TWUOnline/moodlehelp/general/forum-preferences.md

 ![](/assets/forum-prefer-3.png)

-## There are many options to choose from.
+There are many options to choose from.
 Opt to be notified about forum posts, or track forum posts.
 For further details access the **?** located next to each option.

-Once settings are complete, 'Save Changes'
+Once settings are complete, 'Save Changes'.

 ## For Further Assistance